hyperledger/fabric-contract-api-go/README.md

 ## Documentation
 Documentation for all packages within this repo can be found [here](http://godoc.org/github.com/hyperledger/fabric-contract-api-go)

+## Tutorial
+Tutorials for how to create smart contracts using packages in this repo can be [here](./tutorials)

+A sample chaincode built using packages from this repo can be found in [fabric-samples](https://github.com/hyperledger/fabric-samples/tree/master/chaincode/fabcar/go)

 ## License <a name="license"></a>

 Hyperledger Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.
 Hyperledger Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.